 Do I need to buy the course?

 Of course not!
 There are tons of free resources out there.
-But I do think it helps a lot.
+But I do think it helped me a lot.
 I bought it because I wanted the convenience of having it all in one place instead of searching for information.

 You’ve got this.